National Police Federation

 The National Police Federation (NPF) is the police union representing Regular Members and Reservists of the Royal Canadian Mounted Police (RCMP) below the rank of Inspector.
 The NPF represents about 20,000 RCMP Members serving across Canada and internationally.

 The National Police Federation (NPF) was founded on February 28, 2016, and certified as the sole bargaining agent of the RCMP on July 12, 2019.
-The organization currently operates under the leadership of President and Chief Executive Officer Brian Sauvé.
+The organization currently operates under the leadership of President Rob Farrer.
 Alongside the NPF President are a Board of Directors of 16 elected representatives across three Regions: Atlantic/Central, Prairies and Pacific/North.

 History

 Historically, the RCMP was prohibited by law from forming a Union.
 This changed following a Supreme Court of Canada ruling in January 2015 which declared the ban against RCMP unionization unconstitutional.
 The Treasury Board subsequently introduced An Act to amend the Public Service Labour Relations Act, the Public Service Labour Relations and Employment Board Act and other Acts and to provide for certain other measures in Parliament, and on June 19, 2017, the Bill received Royal Assent and became law.
 This new Bill set the foundation to allow Members of the RCMP to unionize and provided a framework for collective bargaining on issues such as pay, grievances, working conditions and workplace safety.

 On April 5, 2017, the Association de Membres de la Police Montée du Québec (AMPMQ), applied to the Federal Public Sector Labour Relations and Employment Board (FPSLREB) to be the sole certified bargaining agent representing Members of the RCMP within the province of Québec.

 On April 18, 2017, the National Police Federation submitted its application to the Federal Public Sector Labour Relations and Employment Board (FPSLREB) in a bid to be the sole certified bargaining agent for all RCMP regular Members (excluding officers at the rank of Inspector and above, and civilian members) throughout Canada.

 The FPSLREB joined the two competing applications and heard both.

 On July 12, 2019, the FPSLREB released its decision on the Constitutional question, dismissing the AMPMQ application for certification and releasing the results of the NPF certification vote.
 Members had voted 97% in favour of the NPF in a vote held between November and December 2018, and the National Police Federation was subsequently certified by the FPSLREB as the bargaining agent for "All the employees who are RCMP members (excluding officers and civilian members) and all the employees who are reservists."

 The NPF then negotiated the organization's first Collective Agreement for its Members, which came into effect on August 6, 2021.